Intern Ultrasound

 Basics

-Hours: Monday-Friday 10a-7p (2p-7p Tuesday)
+Hours: Monday-Friday 10a-7p (excused for Tuesday conference)

 Sites: Barnes-Jewish Hospital Emergency Department (and SLCH EU)

-Orientation: First day of the rotation, usually 10:00, 8th floor offices
+Orientation: First day of the rotation

-Image review and proctored scanning:
+Image review and proctored scanning: Monday at noon

 Educational Resources: POCUSHUB.com, texts listed at bottom of this document